 Invest professionally, even with small amounts of money

 Fund managers ensure that the weightings of the different investments in the fund (i.e. the allocations of bonds and shares) remain the same.
 This ensures that the asset allocation fund reflects your investment strategy at all times, irrespective of how the individual securities in your fund perform.
 Investing in an asset allocation fund means you can implement your entire strategy with a single investment.
 The costs are limited as you do not need to purchase a large number of different shares or fund units.

 Even with small investment amounts, investors can pursue a broadly diversified investment strategy and benefit from professional investment expertise.
 What’s more, the diversification within the asset allocation fund means that the risk is spread even with the selection of just one product.

 The ideal basic investment for long-term investing

-Asset allocation funds are particularly well suited as a basic investment for investors who want to invest long-term or pursue a core-satellite approach.
+Asset allocation funds are particularly well suited as a basic investment for investors who want to invest long-term or pursue a core-satellite approach .
 This involves placing between 80% and 100% of your investment amount in basic investments that correspond exactly to your investment strategy.
 You can use the remainder of the amount (up to 20%) to set priorities in your portfolio.
 Depending on your preferences and interests, you could, for example, invest in specialized equity funds which focus on emerging markets, socially responsible companies, real estate or selected Swiss companies.
-You can find out more about the core-satellite approach in the article “Core investment and priorities for successful investment strategies”.

 Set up your portfolio easily